What Canadian credit cards give the best best bang for our buck?

 You’ll also get an exclusive 15% discount on the cost of reward flights, giving your miles even more value when it comes time to redeem them.
 You’ll need to choose Dream over Cash rewards if you want to take advantage of that though.

 Next, this card has more types of insurance than ANY other credit cards on the Canadian market right now.
 14 out of 16 possible types – including 15 days travel medical, $2,500 trip cancellation, $750 personal effects that covers you for lost or stolen items for the entire duration of your trip (which is very rare), and more.

-The BMO AIR MILES World Elite has some other solid benefits, including credit card concierge, a 3,000 mile sign up bonus, plus lounge access with 2 free annual passes.
-And for a limited time, BMO is waiving its $120 annual fee ‒ so you can try it out at no cost for you.
+The BMO AIR MILES World Elite has some other solid benefits, including credit card concierge, a 2,000 mile sign up bonus, plus lounge access with 2 free annual passes.

 Best Aeroplan Credit Card